Advanced networking

 enabled my physical MAC address is never leaked during layer 2 communication.

-I create the file /etc/NetworkManager/conf.d/rand-mac-address.conf
+I create the file /etc/NetworkManager/conf.d/rand-mac-address.conf:

 [device-mac-randomization]